cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 > <summary>Click to expand</summary>
 >
 > - Whenever possible, use 412 syringes.
-> - Make sure the gel has settled at the bottom of the electrode gel tube before transferring it into the syringe to prevent air bubbles.
-If you notice air pockets, tap the tube firmly on a hard surface or shake it gently to release them.
+> -  To prevent air bubbles from entering the syringe, make sure the electrode gel has settled completely at the bottom of its tube before transferring it.
+If you notice air pockets in the gel tube, tap it firmly on a hard surface or shake it to release the trapped air before filling the syringe.
 > - Do not fill syringes completely to the top; otherwise, the gel will overflow when you insert the plunger.
 > - Make sure to clean gel off the tip of the tube before and after filling the syringes to prevent them from getting blocked.
 > </details>